How to use the Fairphone 2 public software bug tracker

 - You can also use the search field in the top left corner

-- You can also filter the issues using the options on the left side.
+- Or filter the issues using the options on the left side.

 Your bug matches a listed bug